cabrerahector/wordpress-popular-posts/readme.txt

 4. Wordpress Popular Posts Stats panel.

 == Changelog ==
+= 2.3.5 =
+* Fixed minor bugs on admin page.
+* Fixed query bug preventing some results from being listed.
+* Added a check to avoid using the terms tables if not necessary (eg. listing pages only).

 = 2.3.4 =
 * Added ability to shorten title/excerpt by number of words.
 * Updated excerpt code, don't show it if empty.